There are two types of sunscreen ingredients that work in two different ways:

-Reactions to sunscreen are rare and can be a result of a sensitivity or allergy to any of the many ingredients used in these products.
-Some people may have reactions to the fragrances, preservatives, UV absorbers or another component of the sunscreen.
+Reactions to sunscreen can be a result of a sensitivity or allergy to any of the many ingredients used in these products.
+Some people may have reactions to the fragrances, preservatives, chemical absorbers or another component of the sunscreen.

 Sensitivities to sunscreen are complex, range from mild to severe, and can link to a range of co-factors, including sunlight, other allergens or medications.
 Some reactions occur soon after applying the sunscreen while others (e.g. allergic reactions) may occur after repeated use.
 Reactions can also be caused by or made more severe if sunscreen is used with some medications or other topical creams and lotions.
 Reactions occur in a very low proportion of the population – fewer than 1% of all users – but while uncommon, can be upsetting for those affected.